<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1281320544166288&amp;ev=PageView&amp;noscript=1">

 Mud Tubes

-Thin, dirt-colored tubes along foundation walls or basement surfaces are a common sign of termite activity.
-These tubes allow termites to travel between the soil and the structure while staying protected.
+Thin, dirt-colored tubes along foundation walls, basement surfaces, or crawl spaces are a common sign of subterranean termite activity.

 Wood Damage